wp-plugins/gold-price-live/readme.txt

 * Official Gold Price Live plugin release.

 == Upgrade Notice ==

+= 3.00 =
+Upgrade notice: We have added the ability to easily create payout rates on your site using shortcode such as [gold_999] [gold_998], [gold_997] etc so that you you can place the exact payout prices for your items based on our incredible feed.
+The plugin has also been made much faster, easier to install as well as use.

 = 2.00 =
 Upgrade and you will have the ability to also provide the price of silver, platinum or paladium on your website or blog using shortcode.